-By the time our children enter Grade 1, they have usually learned to write their names, and may be able to write letters and numbers.
+By the time our children enter Grade 1, they have usually learned to write their names and may be able to write letters and numbers.
 The more advanced amongst them will even be able to write words and sentences.
 But for the most part, handwriting is the domain of the Grade 1 classroom.
-Our teachers teach letter formation and, with time and experience, our children learn to put those letters together to form words, and words together to form sentences.
-So, if teaching handwriting is the domain of the teacher, how does occupational therapy help with handwriting?
+Our teachers teach letter formation, and with time and experience, our children learn to put those letters together to form words and words together to form sentences.
+So, if teaching handwriting is the teacher’s domain, how does occupational therapy help with handwriting?
 We explore how and if occupational therapy for handwriting helps, and if OT for handwriting has a place.

 Some children take to handwriting like a duck to water, while others seem to be slow starters.
 With time, some of the slow starters catch up, while others never quite seem to conquer the challenges of handwriting.
 A few schools offer extra handwriting classes but more often, handwriting challenges result in the teacher suggesting occupational therapy.